cesar-douady/open-lmake/doc/src/meta_data.md

 ### `LMAKE/quarantine`

 This dir contains all files that have been quarantined.
-A file is quantantined when open-lmake decides it must be unlinked and it contains manual modifications, i.e. modifications made outside the control of open-lmake.
+A file is quanrantined when open-lmake decides it must be unlinked and it contains manual modifications, i.e. modifications made outside the control of open-lmake.
 In that case, in order to be sure that no user work is lost, the file is quarantined in this dir rather than unlinked.

 ### `LMAKE/rules`